-Based on the results of our investigation, it is our opinion that the site of the proposed new Woodside Drive residential development is suitable for support of the single- and/or three-story wood-frame structure(s) provided that the following foundation design recommendations are followed.
-The following sections of this report present specific foundation design and construction recommendations for the planned new single- and/or multi-family structures.
+Based on the results of our investigation, it is our opinion that the site of the proposed new Northstar Phase 8 residential development is suitable for support of the two- and/or three-story wood-frame residential structure(s) provided that the following foundation design recommendations are followed.
+The following sections of this report present specific foundation design and construction recommendations for the planned new single-family structures.